 - Setup Raspberry Pi OS

-You may have gotten your Raspberry Pi like I did with a SD Card, with the OS pre-installed.
+You may have gotten your Raspberry Pi like I did with a SD Card, with the 32-bit Raspberry Pi OS pre-installed.
+If that’s fine, great!
 If not, you can download the Raspberry Pi imager to install the OS on the SD card.
 Raspberry Pi OS with desktop is recommended, but you can install Lite or any other of the included operating systems if you know what you’re doing.
 Some of the OSs have different use cases.

-If a Linux ARM build is not available for the latest alpha, look to the past release.
-Linux ARM builds may be uploaded a few days after an alpha’s initial release.
+If a Linux ARM (as opposed to just Linux) build is not available for the latest alpha, look to the past release.
+Sometimes Linux ARM builds may be uploaded up to a few days after an alpha version’s initial release.

 Once you’ve got it downloaded, you’ll need to install the libopengl0 package – open up the terminal and type ‘sudo apt install libopengl0’.
 This is described in the faqs as for Ubuntu 20.04-based Linux distributions.
 On Raspberry Pi OS, failure to install this didn’t give me an error, but the game simply failed to start after the splash screen loading.
 After installing, though, I was good to go.

 For further details, OutFox now has an installation guide for Linux/Raspberry Pi.

 - “WAIT, WHERE’S THE SOUND?”